-- If the case is suspected tuberculosis, you may want to inflate the lung and fix overnight: Using large syringe, inject formalin into bronchial tree and fix overnight.
+- If the case is suspected tuberculosis, inflate the lung under the hood and fix overnight (24 hours): Using large syringe, inject formalin into bronchial tree.

 - If the case is for tumor, it may be cut open in the fresh state: Open the lung by inserting two probes down divergent airways, then cutting with a long knife along the probes.
 This method has the advantage of demonstrating the relationship of tumor to bronchial margin and pleural surface simultaneously (see image).
 Serially section the remainder, parallel to this cut.

-- Obtain tumor dimensions and location within the lung, including proximity to the pleura, proximity to the nearest surgical margin of resection, and distance to the bronchial margin.
+- Obtain tumor dimensions and location within the lung, including proximity to the pleura, proximity to the nearest surgical margin of resection (if applicable), and distance to the bronchial margin.

 - Photograph the cut section(s).

 - Proceed to gross fresh if desired, or submerge in formalin and fix overnight.